Dehumanization (album)

 Dehumanization is the only full-length album by American hardcore punk band Crucifix.
 Released in 1983, it is regarded as one of the classic anarcho-punk records, as well as an important D-beat record.

 The song "Prejudice" was covered live by the American anarcho-punk band Aus-Rotten, and released on their 1997 Not One Single Fucking Hit Discography compilation.
 "Annihilation" has been covered by the Brazilian metal band Sepultura and the American alternative rock band A Perfect Circle.
-The Varukers cover "Indo-China."
+The Varukers covered "Indo-China."

 Track listing

 All tracks by Pheng, Borruso, Crucifix, Douglas and Smith.